-That night was the kind of fucking that makes you feel powerful.
-In high school, guys teased me after I came out — I was weak and skinny and covered in acne.
-They said, “Alex wants a dick in his butt.”
+That night was the kind of fucking that makes a person feel powerful.
+In high school, guys teased me after I came out.
+I was weak and skinny and covered in acne, and they said, “Alex wants a dick in his butt.”
 It was the only taunt they could think of for a gay teenager.
 But I did.
 I do.
 This felt like ownership.
 I was proud of being a bottom.
 I wanted to show it off.
 I was good at this.

-All the slut-shaming from people over the years — intentional and otherwise — was erased.
-Folsom does that.
+All the slut-shaming from people over the years — intentional and otherwise — was erased that night.
+Folsom does that, I think.
 It renders judgments meaningless.
-My doubts were burned away by beautiful sex — the kind of sex you carry with you as a talisman.
-The kind you keep in your memory bank as one of your foundational pillars, a rung on the ladder of your awakening.
+My doubts were burned away by beautiful sex — the memory of which I want to carry around with me like a talisman.
+I hope it infects everything that follows in my life with confidence.

-When you really break into your kinks, you will have this feeling, and you will know it when it comes.
+You, comrade, are you kinky?
+Have you had a chance to really break into your kinks?
+When you do, you will have this feeling, and you will know it when it comes.
 Our fetish world isn’t perfect, but it’s magnificent, and magnificence has its moments.
-Every now and then you’ll be struck by it, as I was, and in that moment, pleasure will overshadow the ugly parts and bad people, the absurdity of it all.
+Every now and then I’ll be struck by it, and in those moments, the pleasure we chase and the honesty we foster overshadow the ugly parts and bad people.

-This is why we make the pilgrimage every year.
-Because people need to feel this way — sexually validated, created again.
+This is why I want to make the pilgrimage to Folsom every year.
+Because I need to feel this way again and again.